 Thin | Thick Registry: A thin registry only includes data sufficient to identify the sponsoring registrar, status of the registration, nameserver, creation, and expiration dates for a domain registration.
 Registrars maintain the complete set of registration data for those domains they sponsor. .COM and .NET are examples of thin registries.
-Thick registries maintain the registrant's contact information and designated administrative and technical contact information, in addition to the sponsoring registrar and registration status information supplied by a thin registry. .INFO and .BIZ are examples of thick registries.
+Thick registries maintain fields to store and display the registrant's contact information and designated administrative and technical information, in addition to sponsoring registrar and registration status information, with the DNRD usually provided by the sponsoring registrar..INFO and .BIZ are examples of thick registries.

-3. Background
+Background 3.